AvaProtocol/OAK-docs/_docs/requirement.md

 ## Minimum System Requirements
 - Debian/Ubuntu (Recommended)
 - Docker (Optional)
-- 20GB storage
+- 250GB storage
 - 4GB RAM
-- x86 architecture
 - Static IP address

 ## Operating Requirements

-- 7 x 24 hours stable running environment
-- 7 x 24 hours stable network environment
+Validators in a Proof of Stake network are responsible for keeping the network in consensus and verifying state transitions.
+As the number of validators is limited, validators in the set have the responsibility to be online and faithfully execute their tasks.

+This primarily means that validators:

+- Must be high availability.
+- Must have infrastructure that protects the validator's signing keys so that an attacker cannot take control and commit slashable behavior.

+>⚠️ Warning: It is highly recommended that you have significant system administration experience before attempting to run your own validator.
+You must be able to handle technical issues and anomalies with your node which you must be able to tackle yourself.
+Being a validator involves more than just executing the Polkadot binary.

 ## Token Requirements
-- There is no minimum funding requirement to become a candidate
-- Become a validator

-	Currently, there are 12 Validators seats on the OAK blockchain.
-This amount may be adjusted as needed in the future.
+Currently there is no minimum funding requirement to become a validator candidate.
+There are 12 Validators seats on the OAK testnet, meaning at any time the maximum number of validators selected is 12.
+The number 12 might change in future.

 Whether to be selected as a validator depends on the amount of staking funds.
-Staking funds can be provided by validators and nominators.

-	Validator can set more staking reward sharing ratios to encourage more nominees to support himself.
+Staking funds can be provided by both validators and nominators.
+Validator can set more staking reward sharing ratios to encourage more nominees for support.

-	The nominator can comprehensively consider the stability of the Validator, the amount of funds and the share ratio to select the validator.
+In order to select a validator, a nominator should consider several factors comprehensively, including the stability of the Validator node, the amount of staked funds and the profit share ratio.

 ## Slashing

 Slashing will happen if a validator misbehaves (e.g. goes offline, attacks the network, or runs modified software) in the network.
 They and their nominators will get slashed by losing a percentage of their bonded/staked OAK.